jeffwitz/Libusb-UVC/README.md

 - **Negotiation failures:** Run `examples/uvc_inspect.py` with `--probe...` flags and `--log-level DEBUG` to inspect the PROBE/COMMIT sequence.
 - **Frame Drops / Corrupted Video:** This can be a USB bandwidth issue.
 Try a lower resolution, a lower `--fps`, or connect the camera to a different USB port (preferably a direct port on the motherboard).
 - **V4L2 missing after capture:** The library now issues `device.reset()` when a libusb stream stops.
 If you disabled this behaviour, call `camera.stop_streaming()` or `camera.reset_device()` before returning control to V4L2 applications.
+- **VC auto-detach:** By default the VC interface is temporarily detached so user-space control transfers work even when `uvcvideo` is active.
+Set `LIBUSB_UVC_AUTO_DETACH_VC=0` to disable this and handle detaching yourself.
 - **Useful extras:** Install `[opencv]`, `[pillow]`, or `[full]` extras if you want MJPEG previews, Matplotlib demos, or frame conversions out of the box.